 When I first joined the company, my mentor helped me to identify the areas in which I needed to improve before I could progress my chartership application.
 He recommended several in-house and external CPD courses to me, and the company supported me in attending these.

-My chartership application was also given a very thorough review by one of our company directors, Marc Jones, which was very beneficial!
+My chartership application was also given a very thorough review by our now managing director, Marc Jones, which was very beneficial.

 The sheer number and diversity of projects I have been involved in over the past few years was a big help when it came to applying for chartership.